ncbi/ribovore/documentation/ribodbmaker.md

 ---

-ribodbmaker is designed to create high quality sequence datasets of rRNA sequences by performing a series of tests or checks and only sequences that survive all tests will pass ribodbmaker and be part of the final dataset.
+`ribodbmaker` is designed to create high quality sequence datasets of rRNA sequences by performing a series of tests or checks and only sequences that survive all tests will pass `ribodbmaker` and be part of the final dataset.
 The tests are customizable in that they can be skipped and in many cases the pass/fail criteria for each test can be modified via command-line options.
-The example usage section below demonstrates the default set of tests performed by ribodbmaker.
+The example usage section below demonstrates the default set of tests performed by `ribodbmaker`.

 ---

 ##  <a name="macosx"></a> Limitations on Mac/OSX

-One of the programs that ribodbmaker uses, vecscreen_plus_taxonomy, is not available for Mac/OSX. ribodbmaker still runs on Mac/OSX but in a limited capacity and specific command-line options are required.
+One of the programs that `ribodbmaker` uses, vecscreen_plus_taxonomy, is not available for Mac/OSX. `ribodbmaker` still runs on Mac/OSX but in a limited capacity and specific command-line options are required.
 See the [example Mac/OSX usage below](#exampleusagemacosx) for more information.

 ---

-## ribodbmaker example usage on Linux <a name="exampleusagelinux"></a>
+## `ribodbmaker` example usage on Linux <a name="exampleusagelinux"></a>

-This example runs ribodbmaker on a sample file of 10 fungal 18S SSU rRNA sequences.
+This example runs `ribodbmaker` on a sample file of 10 fungal 18S SSU rRNA sequences.

 This command will only work if you've installed Ribovore on Linux